inezjimenez/MySQL-Employee-Tracker/README.md

 # MySQL-Employee-Tracker
+Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
+These interfaces are called content management systems (CMS).
 MySQL employee tracker is an application for users to be able to view and manage companys departments, roles, and employees.

 ## Table of Contents